CarlEarth/program_for_fun/README.md

 # program_for_fun

-breadcrumbs (Output text animation):
+Animation of text output:

 The code includes:
 breadcrumb.py: Animation module
 example.py: The usage of module make the sentence output look like the computer talking.

-The function, "output", can output the sentence in animation.
+The function, "output.py", can output the sentence in animation.
-If the line is longer than the seting, it also do backspce animation and print the remaining words in the next line.
+If the line is longer than the setting, it also do backspace animation
+and print the remaining words in the next line.

-The example is from the movie, "I, Robot", which is recorded by Dr. Lanning.
+The content of example is from the movie, "I, Robot", which is recorded by Dr. Lanning.
 It is a important breadcrumb in the story.
-This is one of favorite moive, so I take it as the name of my module.
+This is one of my favorite moive, so I take it as the name of my module.